zpix1/yt-anti-translate/README.md

    `npm ci`
 3. Open with IDE editor of choice
 4. You can verify functionality by running Playwright Test (make sure you install extensions for your IDE is needed)
+   - Before running test you will need to intall playwright browsers and dependencies `npx playwright install --with-deps`
    - Please create or update tests if adding new capabilities

 #### Testing in Browser